 System Hacking

 System hacking is the process of getting access to individual computers on a network and stealing or misusing their sensitive information or data.
 The malicious hacker identifies and exploits the vulnerability of the computer system or network to get unauthorized access.
-So, to prevent such cyberattacks, ethical hackers learn the system hacking method to detect and counter attackers.
+In order to prevent such cyberattacks, ethical hackers learn how to detect and counter attackers through system hacking.

 Linux Hacking